Spleen is gone. Usually not a subtle finding on history or CT; Howell-Jolie bodies can be a hint on the smear.

 It is not that they get more infections, but that they get worser infections (Purpura fulminans), especially with encapsulated organisms.

-I remain amazed at the number of splenectomy patients who have not been warned that they can get sicker than stink faster than a Republican can go to war.
-Tell your patient about the seriousness of fever and give them the damn vaccine.
-How often?
-My bias is the pneumococcal vaccine every five years and I suggest both the old carbohydrate AND the newer conjugated.
-This is a clinical trial free practice, but when you look at the pharmacokinetics of antibody after vaccine in the asplenic, it seems prudent.
+I remain amazed at the number of splenectomy patients who have not been warned that they can get sicker than stink faster than a Trump can lie (PubMed).
+Tell your patient about the seriousness of fever and give them the damn vaccines.